 Wood Green are extremely proud to be the focus of an eight-part documentary series called The Dog House.
 The programme offers a fascinating insight into how we match homeless dogs with the perfect new owners – sparking beautiful friendships.

-The amazing stories that feature in The Dog House are just a snapshot of the work that we do here at Wood Green.
+The amazing stories that feature in the programme are just a snapshot of the work that we do here at Wood Green.
 But you’re in the right place to learn more – and discover what goes on behind the scenes.

 The Dog House is on Channel 4 every Thursday at 8pm.
 Check back here every week for exclusive content!